 Planning for the summer season is just as important as planning for the big holidays like Easter.
-With many families traveling and taking time off, it’s crucial to have a solid summer plan in place to keep engagement and attendance thriving.
+With many families traveling and taking time off, it’s crucial to have a solid summer plan in place to keep.
 Here are 6 ways for churches to start planning for summer now, a successful and impactful season.

 1. Refine your hybrid experience

 Summer is one of the best times of the year for online worship.
 While congregants are traveling and vacationing, hybrid worship services offer the flexibility to choose what works best for their schedule and location.
 It may be time for some spring cleaning when it comes to your hybrid worship!
 Does your church have good lighting, microphones, and cameras for your streams?
 Do you have “pre-service” slides with announcements or a countdown for attendees who join before the service starts?
 Is your stream interrupted by buffering?
 Are there staff members who are dedicated to audience engagement and responding to questions in the live stream?

 Test your live stream before Sunday’s big service to spot any issues.
 And after Sunday’s service ends, check in with the staff or volunteers overseeing your online audience engagement to see if they have any feedback for ways to continue serving your online members.

 With the warm weather coming, summer is full of opportunities for events to foster deeper connections.
 Before the season starts, plan a few events, from big summer events like VBS and cookouts to smaller church programs like in-person and virtual small groups.
 But don’t cram your calendar.
 The biggest mistake churches make in the summer is trying to fill the calendar with activities to make up for the quietness of the season.
 Families are busy, and that’s okay.
 Instead of throwing more events at people, join in on the celebrations they already have on their calendars, like the end of the school year celebrations or the 4th of July.